adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 Now we create the staff member types:

-	// zoo.staffMembers.Keeper.js
+	// zoo.staff.Keeper.js
-	zoo.staffMembers.Keeper = function() {
+	zoo.staff.Keeper = function() {
 		// constructor and not relevant to this
 	};

 and...

-	// zoo.staffMembers.SalesAssistant.js
+	// zoo.staff.SalesAssistant.js
-	zoo.staffMembers.SalesAssistant = function() {
+	zoo.staff.SalesAssistant = function() {
 		// constructor and not relevant to this
 	};

-Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one for production-level performance.
+Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one for performance.

 Finally, we need to represent some basic information about the zoo: